 It includes terms relating to:

-- Basis of contract between your business and the seller
+- Basis of contract between

 - Responsibility of the seller to provide accurate personal information to you